AyaTarek91/udacity-machine-learning-capstone-starbucks/README.md

 My approach for solving this issue, will be to decide which one of the three offers (BOGO, Discount or informational message) should be sent to a certain customer given some feature about his demographic group and his previous transactions.

 ### Included in this repository

-data.zip - Contains the three original files proposal.pdf - The Capstone Project proposal with the project details README.md - this file
+- data.zip - Contains the three original files
+- proposal.pdf - The Capstone Project proposal with the project details
+- README.md - this file

 After downloading/cloning this repository, unzip the file data.zip and create a /data folder contains the three files:
-1- portfolio.json
+  1. portfolio.json
-2- profile.json
+  2. profile.json
-3- transcript.json
+  3. transcript.json

 ### Libraries

-This project is developed using Python 3.6: jupyter numpy pandas math matplotlib pytorch scikit-learn
+This project is developed using Python 3.6:
+  - jupyter.
+  - numpy.
+  - pandas.
+  - math.
+  - matplotlib.
+  - pytorch.
+  - scikit-learn.